Old Jewish cemetery, Hebron

 In the aftermath of the 1967 Six-Day War, Israel convened an inter-ministerial investigating committee to determine the scope of the desecration to Jewish holy sites under Jordanian rule.
 A local resident declared that before he ploughed the cemetery, a Muslim priest gave him permission "to clean away the graves of the Jews."
 A former member of the Hebron city council testified that a prominent Palestinian Arab councilor told him that the Jewish cemetery had been destroyed by direct order of the Jordanian government.

 After Jews returned to Hebron, they requested that the old Jewish cemetery be reopened.
 As it was located in a hilly residential area opposite Hebron's main market, initially the Israeli government prohibited the cemetery from being used.

-The cemetery was re-opened for civilian use once again in 1975 when Avraham Yedidya, the sixth month old child of an Hasidic artist Baruch Nachshon and his wife Sarah died of cot death.
+The cemetery was re-opened for civilian use once again in 1975 when Avraham Yedidya, the sixth month old child of a Hasidic artist Baruch Nachshon and his wife Sarah died of cot death.
 Initially the Israeli government refused permission to avoid angering local Palestinians, The bereaved mother walked past the roadblock and commiserating soldiers let her pass.
 Following the burial, the community made efforts to clean up the cemetery.
 Prof. Ben Zion Tavger, a Russian-Jewish physicist and refusenik who moved to Hebron initiated the refurbishing efforts in the mid 1970s.
 In time, refurbished tombstones were installed bearing the names of original community members.
 Since then the site has both attracted visitors from around Israel as well as being targeted by vandalism.

 The cemetery also contains four mass graves with the remains of 59 victims of the 1929 Hebron massacre.
 A corner of the cemetery contains the remains of several Torah scrolls and Jewish prayer books which were torn up and set alight on the eve of Yom Kippur on October 3, 1976, at the Cave of the Patriarchs by rioters.

 Every year hundreds of members of the Chabad Lubavitch hasidic movement attend the anniversary of the passing of Menucha Rochel Slonim, a granddaughter of the founder of Chabad, Rabbi Shneur Zalman of Liadi and a matriarch of the Hebron Jewish community.
 After a visit to the cemetery, a festive meal and gathering is held attracting top rabbis from around the country.

 A small synagogue and learning center was established in a historic building atop the cemetery called the Menucha Rochel kollel.

 It was the tradition of the Hebron community not to engrave names on tombstones.
 Due to the expulsion of the community and subsequent vandalism of the cemetery, the exact identification of many plots were lost.
 In 2016 a map was discovered that identifies the location of the graves.